Vyral/base-template/_posts/2023-04-20-dispelling-the-myth-of-40-year-fha-loans-what-you-need-to-know.md

 ---
 layout: post
-title: 'Dispelling the Myth of 40-Year FHA Loans: What You Need to Know'
+title: 'Dispelling the Myths of 40-Year FHA Loans: What You Need To Know'
 date: 2023-04-20 05:00:00
 tags:
 excerpt: 'The 40-year FHA loan was created by the government to reduce foreclosures. '